Tales (video game series): Main series

 The series debuted on the Super Famicom with Tales of Phantasia in 1995, and introduced multiple elements that would become staples of the Tales series.
 It was released in the West on the Game Boy Advance in 2006.
 It was also ported to the PlayStation, PlayStation Portable and iOS.
 The PlayStation received two original Tales games: Tales of Destiny in 1997, which was the first title to be released in North America, and Tales of Eternia in 2000, which was released in North America as Tales of Destiny 2 in 2001.

 Five titles were released on the PlayStation 2.
 The true direct sequel to Destiny, Tales of Destiny 2, was released on the PlayStation 2 in 2001 across Asian territories and ported to the PlayStation Portable in Japan in 2007; both versions have yet to receive a Western release.
-Tales of Symphonia was released in Japan on the PS2 and Nintendo GameCube.
+Tales of Symphonia was released in Japan on the PS2 and GameCube.
 The GameCube version was also released in North America and Europe.
 It was the first entry to feature 3D graphics for its characters and environments and the first to be released in Europe.
 Tales of Rebirth was released in 2004 and ported to the PlayStation Portable in 2008, but has not yet received a Western localization.
 Tales of Legendia and Tales of the Abyss were both released in Japan in 2005, with both being released in North America the following year.
 Legendia was the first and only Tales game developed by Namco internal development team "Project Melfes", while Abyss was developed by the same team that developed Symphonia, and used its same graphics engine.
 Abyss was later ported to the Nintendo 3DS and released in Japan, North America and Europe.